steveicarus/iverilog/Documentation/developer/getting_started.rst

 Then go to github.com to create your pull request. `Create your pull request against the "master" branch of the upstream repository
 <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork>`_,
 or the version branch that you are working on.
-Your pull reuqest will be run through continuous integration, and reviewed by one of the main authors.
+Your pull request will be run through continuous integration, and reviewed by one of the main authors.
 Feedback may be offered to your PR, and once accepted, an approved individual will merge it for you.
 Then you are done.